Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Tutorial.md

 W "Gwyneth, make a splint from some sturdy branches off the ground.
 We're not leaving anyone behind."<br>
 G "On it."<br>
 A "What happened, Manuel?"<br>
-M "I rode with Morrison for long while.
+M "I rode with Morrison for a long while.
 The Feds didn't give up the chase easily."<br>
 M "The gunshots scared my horse, and it reared.
 I fell hard on my side."<br>
 M "Luckily, the Feds didn't see me.
 They went after Morrison."<br>
 A "Which direction did he ride to?"<br>